 One of the planning concepts Jersey Village may consider incorporating in roadway design is a complete streets initiative.
 The focus of a complete streets initiative is to consider all modes during the planning, design, construction, operation and maintenance of the city's street network.
-Effective complete streets policies help communities routinely create safe and inviting road networks for everyone, including bicyclists, drivers, transit operators and users, and pedestrians of all ages and implementation and maintenance.
-An illustrative of how this policy abilities.
+Effective complete streets policies help communities routinely create safe and inviting road networks for everyone, including bicyclists, abilities.
 Instituting a complete streets policy ensures that would apply to a Minor Residential Collector is shown in Figure 4-4.
 This transportation planners and engineers consistently design and operate method could be implemented in the numerous upcoming street the entire roadway with all users in mind.
-For the Complete Streets rehabilitation projects that are a part of the 10-year Capital policy to be effective, a program of supporting policies and procedures Improvement Plan.
+For the Complete Streets rehabilitation projects that are a part of the 10-year Capital policy to be effective, a program of supporting policies and procedures Improvement Plan. need to be put in place in all City departments which could include a program of land use planning guidelines, a series of project development checklists, established responsibilities for addressing modal issues, and more specific design and operating standards for drivers, transit operators and users, and pedestrians of all ages and implementation and maintenance.
+An illustrative of how this policy